Lightweight Test-Time Adaptation for EMG-Based Gesture Recognition: Material and Methods

 Relevant to settings (1)--(2), a key distinction from standard \ac{TTT} benchmarks is that the target \ac{EMG} arrives as a continuous and highly noisy stream, with limited data available for adaptation.
 In this regime, adaptation cannot assume consistently reliable gesture segmentation, making it difficult to form semantically coherent mini-batches or to define label-preserving (or, in other words, physiologically plausible) augmentations.
 Consequently, contrastive self-supervised objectives (e.g., SimCLR-style learning) are often ill-suited: naïve positive/negative pair construction may mix heterogeneous activations, and common augmentations can distort physiologically meaningful structure.
 Moreover, individual \ac{EMG} samples are weakly informative in isolation and require temporal context for stable updates.
 For these reasons, we focus on adaptation via statistical alignment between source and target feature distributions, which remains well defined under streaming, noisy, and low-data constraints.
-For few-shot learning (setting (3)) under supervised calibration phases, we instead rely on meta-learning, which explicitly optimizes the model for rapid adaptation from a small number of labeled examples.\\
+For few-shot learning (setting (3)) under supervised calibration phases, we instead rely on meta-learning, which explicitly optimizes the model for rapid adaptation from a small number of labelled examples.
+We finally note that the performance obtained through these different methodologies is not directly comparable, given their different assumptions about data availability.
+For instance, the few-shot learning regime assumes the availability of labels, and it is therefore expected to achieve better performance than the other methods.
+However, the rationale for exploring these different settings is to show that test-time adaptation, as a general principle, can be effectively applied to EMG decoding, and how, depending on the specific scenario, energy constraints and data availability, some methods are more suitable than others.\\